 There are lots of reasons to have a tummy tuck procedure and there are lots of good reasons to have the surgery as quickly as possible – the benefits of looking fit and restoring your natural contours is chief among them – but before rushing into surgery, be sure to stop and consider the timing of your procedure carefully.

 While we’d all like to think that the effects of pregnancy are gone six weeks after giving birth, sadly the body takes a considerable amount of time to restore the body’s natural rhythms.
 The hips alone can take up to a year to return to their normal position.
 The extra baby weight may take as long as a year to lose as well as it can be sticky, especially for nursing moms.

-A tummy tuck procedure is a major surgery and the recovery takes a considerable amount of time.
+An Abdominoplasty surgery is major surgery and the recovery takes a considerable amount of time.
 Scheduling the surgery at an inopportune time in your work or social life can make things more challenging for the recovery.
 Plan to be away from the office or workplace for a minimum of two, possibly up to six weeks.

 Book an appointment: https://www.drmilandoshi.com/contact-us/